Maxwell (footballer, born 1981): Paris Saint-Germain

 On 12 January 2012, Maxwell penned a three-year deal at Paris Saint-Germain after passing his medical examination.
 PSG paid €3.5 million for the player.
 For the 2013-14 season, he was the starting left-back, replacing Siaka Tiéné, who left the club for Montpellier.
 On 28 February 2014, Maxwell extended his contract until June 2015.

 On 4 February 2015, Maxwell scored the only goal as PSG defeated Lille away to reach the Coupe de la Ligue Final.

+Maxwell was given a farewell send-off by Paris Saint-Germain after his final league match against Caen in May 2017.
+His teammates formed a guard of honor and wore shirts bearing a message of thanks to him at the Parc des Princes, where he had played for six seasons.
+The Spanish coach Unai Emery started him in that match, giving the 35-year-old Brazilian full-back the chance to bid farewell to the fans, and Maxwell also had the opportunity to wear the captain's armband during the game.

 International career

 Maxwell (front) training with Hernanes (left), Ramires, Jô and David Luiz before Brazil's game against Croatia, the opening match of the 2014 FIFA World Cup, on 11th June.

 Maxwell was capped for the 2004 CONMEBOL Pre-Olympic Tournament with the Brazil under-23 squad in January 2004.

 In October 2004, he received his first call-up to the senior team for the 2006 World Cup qualifying matches, but did not make any appearances.

 Maxwell earned his first full senior international cap on 14 August 2013, coming on as a substitute in a 1–0 friendly defeat to Switzerland in Basel.

 On 7 May 2014, Maxwell was included in Luiz Felipe Scolari's 23-man Brazil squad for the 2014 World Cup, which was held on home soil.
 He made his only appearance in the tournament in the third-place play-off, held in Brasília, starting at left-back as Brazil were defeated 3–0 by the Netherlands; he played the full 90 minutes in his final international match.

 Following the tournament, Maxwell was no longer called up by manager Dunga, and announced his retirement from international football in October 2014.
+"I was honestly surprised when I got the call-up, as I really didn't expect it at all," Maxwell said of his later-than-usual inclusion in the Brazil team.
+"I just tried to enjoy every minute I had in the national team.
+On the field, but also off the field, talking to the guys and sharing that happiness that all the Brazilian players have when they meet each other."